Russia has 9,000 troops in Ukraine, Poroshenko tells Davos forum

 Speaking at the World Economic Forum in Davos, Poroshenko made one of Kiev's boldest assertions yet that Russia's military is directly involved in a conflict in which more than 4,800 people have died since last April.

-Russian troops were backed by a range of heavy weapons, including tanks, heavy artillery and armored vehicles, he said, adding: "If this is not aggression, what is aggression?"
+Russian troops were backed by a range of heavy weapons, including tanks, heavy artillery and armoured vehicles, he said, adding: "If this is not aggression, what is aggression?"

 Poroshenko also called on Moscow to comply with a peace plan agreed in Minsk, Belarus, last September between Ukraine, Russia and pro-Russian separatist leaders to end the conflict.